Topological Full Groups of Ample Groupoids with Applications to Graph Algebras

 The study of topological full groups has also found interesting applications to group theory.
-Matui's isomorphism theorem means that one can classify the groupoids (and therefore any underlying dynamics, and the $C^*$-algebras) in terms of the topological full group.
+Matui's isomorphism theorem means that one can classify the groupoids (and therefore any underlying dynamics, and the \mbox{$C^*$-algebras}) in terms of the topological full group.
 However, by going the other direction, one can use étale groupoids to distinguish certain discrete groups.
 Given two discrete groups, say in terms of their generators and relations, it can be hard to tell whether they are isomorphic or not.
 But if one can realize these groups as topological full groups (or distinguished subgroups) of some groupoids, then one can use the groupoids (i.e.\ the dynamics) to tell the groups apart---as one often has much dynamical information about the groupoids.
-For instance, this was the strategy used by Brin to show that Thompson's group $V$ is not isomorphic to its two-dimensional analog $2V$~\cite{Brin} (although he did not consider the groupoid explicitly\footnote{We should mention that Brin used a powerful result by Rubin~\cite{Rub2} from which one can deduce parts of Matui's Isomorphism Theorem.
-See Section~\ref{sec:spatrel} for more on Rubin's theorems.}).
+For instance, this was the strategy used by Brin to show that Thompson's group $V$ is not isomorphic to its two-dimensional analog $2V$~\cite{Brin} (although he did not consider the groupoid explicitly).
 A more recent application of this form is by Matte Bon~\cite{MB} who showed that the higher dimensional Thompson group\footnote{It is known that the groups $nV$ are all non-isomorphic~\cite{BL}.} $nV$ embeds into $mV$ if and only if $n \leq m$.